capralifecycle/liflig-messaging/README.md

 > [!IMPORTANT]
 >
-> In order for `handleLambdaSqsEvent` to work correctly, your handler method must return an
+> In order for `handleLambdaSqsEvent` to work correctly, your handler method must return
 > `SQSBatchResponse`.
 And in order for that to work, you have to configure batch item failures on
 > your Lambda <-> SQS integration.
 In AWS CDK, you do this on the `SqsEventSource`:
 > ```ts